 Mary Greendale, Grandmother of 10-year-old Jake, pictured above with Basket.

-Parents can also utilize the social dog at home.
+Parents can also utilize the Service Dog at home.
 Assigning daily chores such as feeding, brushing and cleaning up after the dog can teach a child responsibility and routine.
 The chance to play ball with the dog or practice some commands can be a great motivator.
 Lower-functioning children can also learn how to string together certain motor skills during daily routines.
 For example, the act of dressing the dog in his or her cape and leash requires a series of finite motions.
 Routines like this can help children practice intricate physical motions that, when linked together, perform a useful task.